HackPartners/darwinrest/README.md

 ## Roadmap

 Currently the project is in early alpha phase.
 We are waiting for greater support in order to develop this project further.
 Our future roadmap includes:
-* Exposing a REST interface for Service Details
 * Exposing a REST interface for all SOAP endpoints
+* Exposing a REST interface for extra functionality
+** Adding status of OpenLDWS API through REST
 * Exposing a WebSockets interface for Darwin PUSH data
+* Exploring posibility of adding REST interface to data from Darwin PUSH

 ## License